commercialhaskell/stack/doc/maintainers/team_process.md

 Perhaps the requester is unaware of the extent to which his or her change would impact other people's workflows or related components in the code.
-Conversely, they may have a deep understanding of its implications and feel strongly that it would be a valuable improvement, whereas it's not so clear to the triager.
+Conversely, they may have a deep understanding of its implications and feel strongly that it would be a valuable improvement, whereas it is not so clear to the triager.

 Discerning which requests should be considered "small" and which warrant broader collaboration is admittedly an inexact science.
-Use your best judgment and don't sweat the occasional mistake if you approve something you thought was small but ultimately wasn't.
+Use your best judgment and do not sweat the occasional mistake if you approve something you thought was small but ultimately was not.

-In the case of medium-to-large sized feature requests, it's best to solicit feedback from at least one or two of the core `Stack` developers.
+In the case of medium-to-large sized feature requests, it is best to solicit feedback from at least one or two of the core `Stack` developers.
 You may use GitHub @mentions to draw the relevant contributors' attention to the issue in question.
-If you're not sure who's best to consult you should ask on `#stack-collaborators`.
+If you are not sure who's best to consult you should ask on `#stack-collaborators`.

-Try to be clear to the requester that you're opening the discussion up to more participants and that the proposal will require thoughtful consideration (probably a majority vote) before any decision is made.
+Try to be clear to the requester that you are opening the discussion up to more participants and that the proposal will require thoughtful consideration (probably a majority vote) before any decision is made.